YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 * Skill:
   * Gain +30% Fighter Efficiency if using a F6F Hellcat; also, 70% chance to launch three more F6F when airstriking.
     * The 6 500lb BOMBS carried by the F6F deal 380 bdmg with 80/90/110 mods.
 They are modified by 80% of the unit's Aviation stat.
-  * If not sortied as flagship, grant +15% Reload to other CV/L in the fleet and +50 AA to the flagship.
+  * If not sortied as flagship, grant +15% Reload to other CV/L in the fleet and +50 AA to the backline.
   * Has a 3/0/3 loadout.

 * Recommended Loadouts: